Know the Laws: Utah

-- Order your abuser to stop abusing you and your family
+- order the abuser to stop abusing you and your family;

-- Order your abuser to stop contacting you or communicating with you in any way
+- order the abuser to stop contacting you or communicating with you in any way;

-- Order your abuser to leave and stay away from your place of residence
+- order the abuser to leave and stay away from your place of residence;

-- Prohibit your abuser from interfering in any way with the utility services to your residence
+- prohibit the abuser from interfering in any way with the utility services to your residence;

-- Prohibit your abuser from purchasing, using, or possessing a firearm or other weapon
+- prohibit the abuser from purchasing, using, or possessing a firearm or other weapon;

-- Grant or deny visitation rights to your abuser, and/or require that the visitation be supervised
+- grant or deny visitation rights to the abuser, and/or require that the visitation be supervised;

-- Order your abuser to pay child support
+- order the abuser to pay child support;

-- Order your abuser to pay spousal support
+- order the abuser to pay spousal support; and/or